 Figure 6.
-Three alternative production estimates for zero-age Chinook smolts outmigrating from the Nooksack River from 1999 - 2005, compared with the number of hatchery-origin smolts released in each year (green).
+Three alternative production estimates for zero-age Chinook smolts outmigrating from the Nooksack River from 1999 - 2006, compared with the number of hatchery-origin smolts released in each year (green).
 Shading of the two ACRM bars in 2001 and 1999 indicates that many fewer marked hatchery smolts were caught relative to other years, and the ACRM estimate might be more prone to large error because of the increased scaling factors.
 This may also result from unusually high mortalities of marked hatchery smolts prior to recapture.
+ACCE estimates for 2005 and 2006 have been adjust to correct for known bias in estimating marked hatchery releases.